hjkissinger/hjkissinger.github.io/README.md

 ### Hello!
 My name is Hannah J. Kissinger.
 This is a GitHub Repository for my <a href="https://hjkissinger.github.io/">Portfolio Website</a>.

-### I'm an interdisciplinary data analyst who loves data, science, and all things hygge! *(cozy!)* :computer: :dna: :yarn:
+#### I'm an interdisciplinary data analyst who loves data, science, and all things hygge! *(cozy!)* :computer: :dna: :yarn:

+- Specializations: Biomedical Sciences, Microbiology *(environmental & health)*, Business Administration, and Business Analytics
+-

 <h4><center>Interested in learning more or collaborating? <em>Let's connect!</em></h4></center>